Selecting a programming language to build Selenium Test Automation suite

 Dima Kovalenko, in his book titled Selenium Design Patterns and Best Practices, illustrated the flexibility of Selenium by showing how some common Selenium command sendkeys translate across major scripting languages.

 Uniformity between different Selenium bindings is applicable to most commands in the Selenium API.
 But one must note that the quoted example is a bit oversimplified.
 Action commands are framed in the same format in every language.
-But when different languages are used to script code, differences will become apparent over time.
-Therefore, actions that function well in a particular language might be redundant and counterintuitive in a different one.
+But when different languages are used to script code, over time, differences will become apparent between the languages.
+Therefore, actions that function well in a particular language might be redundant and counter intuitive in a different one.

 As explained above, no clear favorite emerges when choosing a scripting language for Selenium.